buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_6_Give_Your_Token_Identity.md

 }
 ```

-Update the mint address and the token details and smash `npm run dev`, you'll see something like this:
+Update the mint address and the token details and smash `npm run start`, you'll see something like this:
 ```
 > solana-course-client@1.0.0 start
 > ts-node src/index.ts